airsplay/vokenization/README.md

 LANG_MODEL={bert, roberta, xlnet, bert-large, ...}
 ```
 For visual backbones, the models in [torchvision](https://pytorch.org/docs/stable/torchvision/models.html) are mostly supported.
-You might need to handle the last FC layer, because it is written differently in different backbones.
+You might need to handle the last fully connected (FC) layer, because it is written differently in different backbones.
 The language backbones are initialized from huggingface [transformers](https://github.com/huggingface/transformers).

 > We found that the results with XLNet is pretty low but have not identified